-BackHome mini chips are suitable for use in many species.
-Whether microchipping a dog, a horse or even a snake the BackHome mini chip is a versatile and reliable option that causes minimal discomfort to the animal.
+BackHome Mini Chips are suitable for use in many species.
+Whether microchipping a dog, cat or even a snake, the BackHome Mini Chip is a versatile and reliable option that causes minimal discomfort to your pet on implantation.

-Our mini glass chips conform to ISO standard 11784 and 11785 FDX-B and are manufactured using the latest technology.
-Along with a lifelong registration on to the PETtrac database, a UK based, fully compliant reunification service BackHome is also VetEnvoy enabled.
+The mini glass BackHome microchips from Virbac conform to ISO standard 11784 and 11785 FDX-B and are manufactured using the latest technology.

 The chip will last the lifetime of your pet.
 So once it’s done, that’s it for life!

 There’s a one-off payment which you make to your vet when the chip is implanted – this includes the cost of your details being stored on the PETtrac database for life.
 However, a small charge will be made if you need to update your details.

 Call PETtrac on 01273 408721 for more information